 In progress.
-The Beca college-wide space utilization study in support of college facilities master plans is ongoing.
-The Beca team is currently making it second fact finding visit to all campuses.
-Work will be completed by September 30, 2013.
+Final approval and funding for the college-wide space utilization study in support of college facilities master plans was secured and the contract with Beca will be completed by November 30, 2013.
 This study will add value to our existing facilities master plan and further inform both our short and long term facilities planning.